wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 Tested up to: 3.2.1
 Stable tag:4.0.0

-Very easy to use **Ultra Simple WordPress Paypal Shopping Cart** Plugin.
-Great for selling products or service online in one click from your WordPress site with simple shortcode in any post or page you like.
+Very easy to use Ultra Simple WordPress Paypal Shopping Cart Plugin.
+Great for selling products or service online in one click with a simple shortcode in any post or page you like.

 == Description ==